-Today's CHMP opinion is based on previously announced data from the first part of a Phase 3, two-part, randomised, doubleblind, placebo-controlled, cross-over study of 39 people with CF ages 6 and older who have a non-G551D gating mutation.
-The first part of the study showed statistically significant improvements in lung function (FEV1), sweat chloride, BMI and CFQ-R scores.
-Data from the second part of the study were presented at the European Cystic Fibrosis Society Conference in June 2014 and showed that these improvements were maintained through 24 weeks of treatment with ivacaftor.
-The safety profile was similar to prior Phase 3 studies of ivacaftor in people with the G551D mutation.
+Today's approval is based on previously announced data from the first part of a Phase 3, two-part, randomised, double-blind, placebo-controlled, cross-over study of 39 people with CF ages 6 and older who have a non-G551D gating mutation.
+The first part of the study showed statistically significant improvements in lung function ( $FEV_1$ ), sweat chloride, body mass index and

+CFQ-R scores.
+Data from the second part of the study were presented at the European Cystic Fibrosis Society Conference in June 2014 and showed that these improvements were maintained through 24 weeks of treatment.
+The safety profile was similar to prior Phase 3 studies of KALYDECO in people with the G551D mutation.